Lamivudine: Resistance

 In HIV, high level resistance is associated with the M184V/I mutation in the reverse transcriptase gene as reported by Raymond Schinazi's group at Emory University.
 GlaxoSmithKline claimed that the M184V mutation reduces "viral fitness", because of the finding that continued lamivudine treatment causes the HIV viral load to rebound but at a much lower level, and that withdrawal of lamivudine results in a higher viral load rebound with rapid loss of the M184V mutation; GSK therefore argued that there may be benefit in continuing lamivudine treatment even in the presence of high level resistance, because the resistant virus is "less fit".
 The COLATE study has suggested that there is no benefit to continuing lamivudine treatment in patients with lamivudine resistance.
-A better explanation of the data is that lamivudine continues to have a partial anti-viral effect even in the presence of the M184V mutation.

 In hepatitis B, lamivudine resistance was first described in the YMDD (tyrosine-methionine-aspartate-aspartate) locus of the HBV reverse transcriptase gene.
 The HBV reverse transcriptase gene is 344 amino acids long and occupies codons 349 to 692 on the viral genome.
 The most commonly encountered resistance mutations are M204V/I/S. The change in amino acid sequence from YMDD to YIDD results in a 3.2 fold reduction in the error rate of the reverse transcriptase, which correlates with a significant growth disadvantage of the virus.
 Other resistance mutations are L80V/I, V173L and L180M.